 Notes: For Providers not holding Live LV Jointing - this scope is included in the relevant Network Connection scopes.
 However, Providers already holding Live LV jointing do not automatically hold any Network Connection scopes.
 Network Connection scopes are a separate entity from Live LV Jointing and as such require additional evaluation and accreditation.

-Some DNO's may require Providers to hold Live LV Jointing as a pre requisite before entering into relevant Network Connection pilot agreements.
-Providers should check relevant DNO's position on this point.
+Some NO's may require Providers to hold Live LV Jointing as a prerequisite before entering into relevant Network Connection pilot agreements.
+Providers should check relevant NO's position on this point.

-Network Connections - Operations LV and HV
+• Network Connections - Operations LV and HV

-The Switching of Apparatus under central or field control to facilitate a new connection, and or any associated diversion and reinforcements to an existing DNO or IDNO's System.
+The Switching of Apparatus under central or field control to facilitate a new connection, and or any associated diversion and reinforcements to an existing NOs System.